arianacabral/letter-by-letter/README.md

 ## Letter by Letter

-> Show letter by letter using HTML, CSS and JS!
+> Show text letter by letter using HTML, CSS and JS!

 | [<img src="demo/demo_letter_by_letter.gif" width="100%;"/><br /><sub> LETTER BY LETTER </sub>](demo/demo_letter_by_letter.gif)<br /> |